 Even as demand for computer programmers increases, the number of U.S. college students who pursue science degrees is only 2.5%.
 That isn't a lot, and it certainly isn't a lot considering that this number has remained virtually unchanged since the early 80s.
 Computer skills are in high demand, and those who have them—specifically, those with programming skills—will find that their career prospects are nearly boundless.
 That said, many prospective programmers are turned off by the large amounts of time and money that go into getting a college education, and eventually ask; can you get a programming job without a degree?
 The good news is that college isn't the only path to programming success; coding bootcamps offer another possibility.

 Coding bootcamps are intensive, short-duration courses that are designed to give students the knowledge and experience they need to begin careers as programmers.

-They generally cost quite a bit less than earning a full degree, and usually take three to four months (rather than two to four years) to complete.
+They general bootcamp cost is quite a bit less than earning a full degree, and usually take three to four months (rather than two to four years) to complete.
 In 2017, it is estimated that approximately 23,000 students graduated from coding bootcamps.
 But while that number is certainly impressive, it doesn’t answer the question on every prospective programmer’s mind: Is coding bootcamp worth it?

 As previously mentioned, earning a computer science degree can be expensive.
 Specific costs vary depending on a variety of factors, but the average cost for one year of college-level education for in-state students is $20,090.
 That number jumps to $34,220 for out-of-state students.
 Multiply that by probably at least four years to earn a bachelor's degree, and those expenses really start adding up.

-Coding bootcamp cuts down on cost considerably.
+Coding bootcamp cost is low considerably.
 The average tuition for coding bootcamps is $11,400.
-And given that bootcamps offer complete curriculums condensed into a single course, students don’t have to worry about recurring costs.
+And given that bootcamps offer complete curriculums condensed into a single course, students don't have to worry about recurring costs.